-The tables that make up this section of Understanding Breast Cancer present the research that drives many of the recommendations and standards of practice related to breast cancer.
+The tables in this section present the research that drives many of the recommendations and standards of practice related to breast cancer.

 Research tables are useful for presenting data, but they can be hard to understand if you don’t work with them every day.
 They show a lot of information in a simple format.

 Here, we describe some basic concepts that may help you read and understand research tables.
 The sample table below gives examples.

 Studies vary in how well they help answer scientific questions.
 When reviewing the research on a topic, it is important to recognize “good” studies.
 Good studies are well-designed.
 Most scientific reviews set standards for the studies they include.
 These standards are called “selection criteria” and are listed for each table in this section.

 The types of studies (for example, randomized controlled trial, prospective cohort, case-control) included in each table are listed in the selection criteria.
 Learn about the strengths and weaknesses of different types of research studies.